The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 By default, Facebook starts you off with Automatic Placements, which will show your ad on all available Facebook ad placements (you can read more about Facebook ad placements here).

-I recommend using the Edit Placements option and using primarily the Facebook and Instagram feed options (and stories — but only if they'll fit the story format!).
+I recommend using the Edit Placements option and using primarily the Facebook and Instagram feed options (but only use Instagram stories if they'll look good in that format!).
 From my experience those options drive more traffic, but feel free to test placements for yourself.

 The final part of the ad set section is the Optimization for Ad Delivery.
 I recommend using the Landing Page Optimization option, that way Facebook will show your ads to people that are more likely to actually follow through after they make it to your landing page.